niplav/site/considerations_on_cryonics.md

 	end

-Interestingly, this does not mean that the decision of whether to be cryonically preserved or not should be set in stone as soon as possible:
+Interestingly, this does not mean that the decision of whether to be cryonically preserved or not is then set in stone as soon as possible:
 Cryonics memberships are very easy to cancel, in nearly all cases a simple email and a cessation of paying membership fees suffices.
 Signing up for cryonics earlier protects against regression to the mean, which